dangh3014/postercise/README.md

 ### `poster-header()`
 Available options for the poster header for most themes include.
-Due to the small header footprint in the "better.typ" theme, logos are not currently displayed there.
+Note that logos should be explicitly labeled as images.
+Logos are not currently displayed in the "better.typ" theme.
 ```typ
 #poster-header(
   title: [Title],